vtjoeh/webex-presenter-desk-pro/README.md

 **PIP Blend and Video PIP** - Changes the view.

+##

 The macro remembers your last virtual background before selecting the PC as the virtual background.
 When the **Default (Main Cam Only)** button is cliked it will return to this background (e.g. custom image, preloaded background, background blur, none).
 This setting is stored in the touch panel in case of a script restart.

-In certain instances the macro automatically goes back to a default settings.
+In certain instances the macro automatically goes back to a default setting.
 For example, if someone else shares content in a Webex meeting the macro returns to your main camera.
-If the call ends, the macro automatically turns off the default settings.
+If the call ends, the macro automatically removes Immersive Share and returns to default settings.

-The macro determines if your USB-C or HDMI input is available on startup.
+On startup, the macro determines if your USB-C or HDMI input is available.
 If both are connected, it defaults to the USB-C input.
 This can be overwritten by selecting the **Defaults** tab and selecting the **USB** or **HDMI** button next to **Default PC Overlay Source**.
 This also stored in the touchpanel and is reset if the Desk Pro is powered on and off.